jnozzi/cocoadev.com/markdown/DescriptionWithCalendarFormat.md

-The following is a list of standard formatters for use with General/NSCalendarDate's     -descriptionWithCalendarFormat: method.
+The following is a list of standard formatters for use with NSCalendarDate's     -descriptionWithCalendarFormat: method.

 * %%    - A '%' character